 Over time, enamel erosion can lead to complications, such as:

 - rough edges on your teeth

 - shiny spots on your teeth

 - gradual wearing of enamel, leading to clear, slightly translucent teeth

 - fractured teeth

 One of the main causes of enamel erosion are acids found in the foods and liquids you consume.
 Saliva constantly neutralizes acid in your mouth to protect your teeth.
-But if you eat too much acidic food and drink and don’t properly brush your teeth, the outer layer of enamel will degrade over time.
+But if you consume too much acidic food and drink, and don’t properly brush your teeth, the outer layer of enamel will degrade over time.

 Enamel erosion can be caused by what you eat, particularly: